Procedural Knowledge Learning¶

 To get a better picture of what a shared identity is, consider the two simple

-rules and the explanation trace of how they matched in a substate as shown in
+rules and the behavior trace of how they matched in a substate as shown in

 the explanation trace figure.